pzduniak/argon2/README.md

 Please note: due to the nature of the conversion, its performance might be lower than of [the bindings](https://github.com/tvdburgt/go-argon2).
-Also the memory clearing is NOT ported properly, it will be eventually fixed, but DO NOT rely on this feature now.
+Also the memory clearing is NOT ported and depends on the GC.

 ## Installation